-We have an ongoing, Phase 2 clinical trial of NGM282 in NASH.
-Until the final cohort of the NGM282 Phase 2 clinical trial is completed, we are unable to perform typical quality control procedures on the data produced in this trial to ensure its accuracy.
-While we believe the data available to date is accurate, until such time as the final quality control procedures are performed it should be regarded as preliminary.
-Differences between preliminary data and final data may lead us to make different operational decisions regarding or incur additional expenses for the development of NGM282 than we otherwise would if final data was available.
-Additionally, our business and prospects depend on the development of this program, and if final data is less promising than the preliminary data suggests, our business and prospects could be adversely affected.
+We have ongoing Phase 2 clinical trials of aldafermin in NASH.
+Any data and results we have announced from our first Phase 2 clinical trial, including the topline results from the 24-week cohort announced in February 2020 are preliminary.
+Until the final data is received, we are unable to perform typical quality control procedures on the data produced to ensure its accuracy.
+While we believe the data made available to date are accurate, until such time as the final quality control procedures are performed, the data are and should be regarded as preliminary.
+Preliminary data and interim results may not be predictive of final results and may not be predictive of future results in later-stage clinical trials.
+Differences between the preliminary data, data from the interim analysis and final data in our aldafermin trials may lead us to make different operational decisions regarding, or incur additional expenses for, the development of aldafermin than we otherwise would if final data were available.
+Our business and prospects depend on the development of aldafermin and, if final data is less promising than the preliminary data suggests, our business and prospects could be adversely affected.